hraasch12/IdentifyFraudFromEnronEmail/README.md

 #### 5. What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?

 Validation is a way to assess how a trained model will generalize with a test dataset.
 The classic mistake is not splitting data into testing and training datasets.
 Neglecting to do this leads to overfitting.
 When a model is overfit it performs well on the training data but does not do well with a new dataset.
-To prevent this from happening with my analysis I created the eval_clf function which uses cross validation to split the data into test and train sets as well as calculate the accuracy, precision, and recall of each iteration and used the mean of each metric.
+To prevent this from happening with my analysis I created the eval_clf function which uses Cross Validation's train_test_split function to split the data into test and train sets as well as calculate the accuracy, precision, and recall of each iteration and used the mean of each metric.
+The train_test_split fuction was chosen to quickly split the dataset.

 #### 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.